nadinejackson1/nadinejackson1/README.md

 <h3 align="center">I enjoy building projects centered around creating meaningful change for people + communities✨</h3>

-- 🔭 I’m currently working on [100 Days of Machine Learning](https://github.com/nadinejackson1/100DaysofML)
+- 🔭 I’m currently working on the [100 Days of Machine Learning](https://github.com/nadinejackson1/100DaysofML) challenge, exploring the depth of AI and its infinite possibilities.

-- 👩‍🔬 I’m currently indulging in **Deep Reinforcement Learning**

-- 🤝 I’m looking to collaborate on [Transportation Safety and Environmental Protection](https://github.com/nadinejackson1/transportation-safety-environmental-protection)
+- 👩‍🔬 Diving deep into the world of **Decentralized Machine Learning**, deciphering its intricacies for better, fairer systems.

+- 🤝 Actively seeking collaborators for groundbreaking research papers focusing on **Decentralized learning** and/or **AI ethics**.

-- 👩‍💻 All of my projects are available on [Github](https://www.github.com/nadinejackson1)
+- 👩‍💻 You can explore my innovative projects centered on creating meaningful impact on [Github](https://www.github.com/nadinejackson1)

 - 📝 I regularly write articles about tech, family, faith & nutrition at [HIM&thyme](https://www.himandthyme.com)

-- 💬 Ask me how I [entered the world of machine learning as a POC](https://www.himandthyme.com/say-hi/)

-- 📫 How to reach me **nadine@himandthyme.com**
+- 💬 Intrigued about my journey as a POC in the realm of machine learning?
+[Feel free to ask!](https://www.himandthyme.com/say-hi/)

+- 📫 Connect with me at **nadine@himandthyme.com**, always excited to engage in meaningful conversations.

-- 📝 Find out more about me on my [Resume](https://drive.google.com/file/d/1km4CjI_bXw618S09M92qmZwd3tzZFZqA/view?usp=sharing)
+- 📝 Get to know more about my professional journey via my [Resume](https://drive.google.com/file/d/1km4CjI_bXw618S09M92qmZwd3tzZFZqA/view?usp=sharing)

-- 😎 I'm a classic book enthusiast & roller skating lover📚 🛼

-- 🌞 Little known history fact **Did you know that the shortest recorded war in history was fought between Zanzibar and Great Britain in 1896?
-While the war lasted only 38 minutes, its implications for the people of Zanzibar were profound.** *The British victory marked the end of Zanzibar's sovereignty and the start of a period of colonization and economic transformation.
-Although the British abolished the slave trade, which had been a source of oppression and human rights abuses, their rule was not without challenges, including political instability and tensions between different ethnic and religious groups.
-Zanzibar ultimately gained independence in 1963, but the legacy of British colonialism has had lasting effects on the island nation and its people.*
+- 😎 When not coding or reading classic literature, you might find me roller skating, embracing the balance of life!🛼📚

 ### 🚀Latest blog posts
 <!-- BLOG-POST-LIST:START -->